chingc/DJBuy/README.md

 # DJBuy

-A bookmarklet to facilitate purchases from the DJMAX Technika 3 [website][1].
+A bookmarklet to facilitate purchases from the DJMAX Technika 3 Max Point Shop.

-Buying charts is a simple but tedious task.
+Buying items is a simple but tedious task.
 It takes too many clicks and way more time than it should.
-DJBuy helps by reducing the number of clicks required and bypassing pointless page redirects, making the entire process lightning fast.
+DJBuy is designed to purchase all charts of a song with a single click, avoiding extra clicking and page redirects.

 ## Screenshots